next-actions/pytest-mh/docs/quick-start.rst

         pass

-However, this can be little bit cumbersome, therefore it is good practice to define list of known topologies first.
+However, this can be little bit cumbersome, therefore it is good practice to define a list of known topologies first.

 .. literalinclude:: ../example/lib/topology.py
     :caption: /lib/topology.py